Analytical Mechanics and Field Theory (FYS500)

 K1: Have knowledge of the Lagrangian and Hamiltonian formulations of classical mechanics, and core applications of these formalisms.

-F1: Be able to apply the Lagrangian and Hamiltonian formalism to moderately advanced mechanical systems, derive the equations of motion and solve them.
+F1: Be able to apply the Lagrangian and Hamiltonian formalism to advanced mechanical systems, derive the equations of motion and solve them.

 Required prerequisite knowledge